rasmusbrottwitt/coronavirus/webpage.md

 FIG 3: COVID 19 MORTALITY RATE

-Given the massive increase in cases and mortality rate, it makes sense to lock down the world in some degree.
+Given the massive increase in cases and mortality rate, it makes sense on paper to lock down the world in some degree.
+However, some countries have deffinetly hesitated - a bit lock down will inevitably have major consequences on the economy.
+So, what effect did these lockdowns have - and did the timing matter?

 ### Spread and lockdown in different countries
 The spread in different countries, and especially also the number of deaths, appear to be very different.
 To gain an understanding of why this is the case, let's look into the rate that each country locked down in compared to the spread.